yugabyte/yb-tools/tablet-report-parser/README.moses.md

 Moses.pl is intended to replace the current (multi-step) process of obtaining and analyzing a tablet report (yugatool/tablet-report-parser).

-In a single step, **moses.pl** collects tablet, configuration, and some metrics information, analyzes it, and produces a sqlite database, and a summary report.
+In a single step, **moses.pl** collects tablet, configuration, xCluster and some metrics information, analyzes it, and produces a sqlite database, and a summary report.

+In "Wait for Index backfill" mode (--WAIT_INDEX_BACKFILL), moses.pl will wait untill backfill completes.
+This can be used to automate index creation.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>